Managed Aquifer Recharge reports

 Gisborne District Council reports on the managed aquifer recharge trial.

-August 2018 - Resource consent granted to change conditions of water take and discharge of water from the Waipaoa River to the Makauri Aquifer through an injection bore for a Managed Aquifer Recharge Trial.
+To change conditions of water take and discharge of water from the Waipaoa River to the Makauri Aquifer through an injection bore for a Managed Aquifer Recharge Trial.

 Managed aquifer recharge (MAR) reports